Balen Shah

-Shah has been a popular figure in Nepalese hip-hop since the early 2010s.
-Shah announced his candidacy as an independent and was elected at the 2022 local election, defeating Nepali Congress candidate Sirjana Singh and CPN (UML) candidate Keshav Sthapit.
+Balen Shah (born 27 April 1990) is a Nepalese politician and former rapper who is currently serving as the 15th mayor of Kathmandu since 2022.
 He is the first independent candidate to be elected as the mayor of Kathmandu.

+Born to a family of Maithil Madhesi origin, Shah has been a part of the Nepalese hip-hop industry since 2012.
+In the 2022 local election, Shah was elected mayor, defeating Nepali Congress candidate Sirjana Singh and CPN (UML) candidate Keshav Sthapit.

+As mayor, Shah's campaigns include waste management and road traffic control.
+Shah has been highly critical of India and supported the irredentist Greater Nepal claims.
+In 2023, he placed a map of Greater Nepal in his personal office, an act that caused considerable controversy in India.

 Early life and education

-Shah was born on 27 April 1990 in Naradevi, Kathmandu.
+Balen Shah was born on 27 April 1990 in Naradevi, Kathmandu to a family of Maithil Madhesi origin.
 He is the youngest son of Ram Narayan Shah, an Ayurvedic practitioner, and his wife Dhruvadevi Shah.
-His parents moved to Kathmandu from Mahottari after his father was posted to Naradevi Ayurvedic Hospital.
-His paternal ancestral home is in Mahottari's Ekdara Rural Municipality, while his mother's family lives in Dhanusha.
+His parents moved to Kathmandu from Mahottari District of Madhesh Province after his father was posted to Naradevi Ayurvedic Hospital.

 Shah attended V.S.
 Niketan Higher Secondary School for his 10+2 studies.
 He received a bachelor's degree (BE) in civil engineering from Himalayan Whitehouse International College.
 He also received a master's degree (MTech) in structural engineering from Visvesvaraya Technological University (VTU) in Karnataka, India.
+Balen Shah has been awarded a KU Researcher's Fellowship for his PhD studies in Civil Engineering at Kathmandu University and his topic of study is the "Conservation of Newa Heritage Structure to promote Tourism and Economy”.

 Music career

 From an early age, Shah was interested in music and poetry.
 He released his first single, Sadak Balak, which he wrote while in the ninth grade, in 2012.
 He rose to prominence among Nephop fans in 2013 after his appearance on the YouTube battle rap series Raw Barz.

+In early July 2022, he attracted controversy over the use of a sacred crown in Nephopko Shreepech, a hip-hop reality TV show in which he served as a judge.

 Political career

-Shah was involved in the "We For Constitution" movement before the promulgation of the Constitution of Nepal in 2015.
-He had also expressed interest in running for Kathmandu's mayorship in the 2017 local elections but later backed down.